DavideTomasella/Satellite-lab/README.md

   - ACKed: bool, true is the computed CRC is equal to the received one
   - isACKmessage: bool, true id the message_body contains ACK flag (first bit is 1)
   - estimatedDoppler: float, estimated doppler frequency during the demodulation procedure
-  - estimatedDelay: float, estimated time delay (from the start of the IQsamples file) during the demodulation procedure
+  - estimatedDelay: float, estimated time delay (from the start of the IQsamples file) during the acquisition procedure
+  - estimatedPhase: float, 0-2pi, estimated envelope phase (at estimatedDelay) during the acquisition procedure

 ```
 {